Off-Page SEO

 Bad effects of link bursts

-As long as your site is having a natural link burst, it's great for your site.
-However, artificial link bursts can have several negative effects on a website's SEO and overall online presence.
+As long as your site has a natural link burst, it's great.
+However, artificial link bursts can have several negative effects on a website's SEO.

 Penalties